RADI-model/Radi.jl/README.md

 ### Plot the results in GNU Octave/MATLAB

-Julia does not generate a plot of the results, but instead saves the results to a .mat file in the [`results/`](results) directory.
-Use [`plot/everything.m`](plot/everything.m) to import and plot the results saved by Julia in GNU Octave/MATLAB.
+Julia does not generate a plot of the results, but instead saves the results to a .mat file in the [results](results) directory.
+Use [plot/everything.m](plot/everything.m) to import and plot the results saved by Julia in GNU Octave/MATLAB.